 3. The End of Night by Paul Bogard

 Ever given much thought to the idea that you may not actually know what true darkness is like?
 Bogard asks what value, if any, is there to darkness and if we should be worried about its rapid disappearance from our world.
-From the bright Vegas strip, to the deep night at North America's lowest point, you won't miss the glaring contrasts of light and dark on the Death Valley Biking Tour, nor will you view a night sky in quite the same way after finishing this illuminating (pun intended) read.
+From the bright Vegas strip, to the deep night at North America's lowest point, you won't miss the glaring contrasts of light and dark on the Death Valley Bike Tour, nor will you view a night sky in quite the same way after finishing this illuminating (pun intended) read.

 4. The Emerald Mile by Kevin Fedarko